dyzenment/VirtualFileSystem/README.md

 `UseS3CachingCatalog` / `UseAzureCachingCatalog` / `UseSharePointCachingCatalog`) that
 mirrors the backend's structure into an `IVfsCatalog` for fast local listings, refreshable via the `IRefreshableCache` capability - SharePoint keeps it fresh with its `ISharePointChangeFeed` delta, while S3/Azure seed once and write through.
+SharePoint's mirror keys each row on the driveItem id (in `ContentId`) rather than on its path, because that is all a deletion reports and it is what survives a rename - so a caching SharePoint mount needs an `IContentAddressedCatalog`.
 See each package's README for setup.

 ## Writing a custom node